 - Funding for low-income households £10,000

 - Scheme active from September 2020 to March 2021

 The Green Homes Grant Local Authority Delivery scheme was another auxiliary programme launched by the UK government.

-This scheme had £0.5 billion funds reserved for local authorities.
+This scheme had £0.5 billion in funds reserved for local authorities.